code-of-toad/visual-stats-with-python/README.md

 # visual-stats-with-python

-This project contains Python modules—each of which plots theoretical probability distributions.
+This project contains Python modules—each of which plots a unique probability distribution.